What you'll find in this article...

 CREATING THE OFFICE SPACE

-As long as we were into a little sheetrock tear-out and new paint, the decision was made to remove the closet doors and eliminate the short, wing walls.
+As long as we were into a little sheetrock and drywall anchors tear-out and new paint, the decision was made to remove the closet doors and eliminate the short, wing walls.
 This “new-found space” worked well for developing a computer workstation with upper bookcases and enclosed upper cabinets for storage.
 (See revised plan.)

 An additional workstation was added under the view window that enables this office to be used by two family members at the same time while keeping each area independent.